If you’re an author who has written a nonfiction book and are searching for a book publisher, you’ve probably realized

 Looking to publish a book that belongs to the genres of wellbeing & self-help, history & politics, science & nature, true crime or biography?
 Then Pan Macmillan is one of the best options for you.
 It was started in 1843 by Daniel MacMillan and Alexander H. Macmillan in Basingstoke, UK.
 Kafka’s Last Trial by Benjamin Balint, Odd Girl Out by Laura James and One Part Plant by Jessica Murnane are some of the titles they’ve published.
 You can contact their US office via an agent to discuss your manuscript.

 Chronicle Books publishes art & design books, cookbooks and books about lifestyle to name a few categories.
 This publishing company began doing the rounds in the year 1967 in San Francisco, California, founded by Phelps Dewey.
 Two books from their nonfiction range are The Cocktail Garden by Ed Loveday, illustrated by Adriana Picker and In Search of Bawa by David Robson.
 If you’re a nonfiction author, looking to get your book published by them, then read the instructions on their submission guidelines page and then, proceed to contact them.

 Tom Corson- Knowles is the founder of TCK Publishing, which was started in 2011.
-Some of the types of nonfiction that TCK Publishing is particularly interested in are personal development, mysticism, relationships, biography, memoir, health & wellness etc. They also offer many services like coaching, ghostwriting and so on.
-The Life Saving Liver Cleanse by Julia Cruse and The Falcon Method by David Solyomi are a couple of titles they’ve published.
-They have a bunch of submission guidelines that you have to follow before you reach out to them with your manuscript.
+They publish a wide range of fiction and nonfiction.
+Some of the types of nonfiction that TCK Publishing is particularly interested in are personal development, mysticism, relationships, business, and health & wellness.
+Unlimited Memory by Kevin Horsley and Contempt by Michael Cordell are a couple of titles they’ve published.
+They only accept digital submissions for fiction and nonfiction.
+You should read the submission guidelines before submitting.
 If you don’t have an agent, fear not, you can directly contact them.